TemKaa1337/package-template/README.md

 ### This is template repository for creating packages

-After repository creation, replace all `{TEMPLATE}` placeholders with your project needs.
+After repository creation, replace all `temkaa/template` placeholders with your project needs.